ABOUT LAMPLIGHTING

 The inspiration for this website can be traced back to a thief.

-And yet, this same thief, this poor nebech.
-Could he possibly also be me?
-How many times have my actions contradicted my Torah learning?
+And yet, is this nebech so different from me?
+How many times have my own actions contradicted my Torah learning?

 “I expect a return on My investment.”